-The sporty inside with red stitching just about everywhere, an N-branded steering wheel with shortcut buttons to the driving modes, supportive sport seats, black headliner and an instrument binnacle with a special dial to show you the optimal time to shift up I like this rally style touch..
+The sporty inside with red stitching just about everywhere, an N-branded steering wheel with shortcut buttons to the driving modes, supportive sport seats, a black headliner and an instrument binnacle with a special dial to show you the optimal time to shift up I like this rally style touch.

 As for passenger space, you can get comfortable upfront in the i30 Fastback N without much fuss thanks to standard electric seat adjustment.
 I am over 6 foot and have no problems with getting the perfect seat position.

 i30 Fastback N is a 2.0-litre petrol engine making 275hp, 370nm torque.
 It’s a great engine for a performance car thanks to it’s the linear and near-instantaneous power delivery.
 In normal driving, the 2.0-litre engine is fairly economical and I was cruising around with 30mpg comfortably.
 You will get 300 miles out of a tank (270 miles when you are having fun) Fill the tank with V power and smiles per mile will increase rapidly..